Valentina Tereshkova

-Before her selection for the Soviet space program, Tereshkova was a textile factory worker and an amateur skydiver.
+Before her selection for the Soviet space programme, Tereshkova was a textile factory worker and an amateur skydiver.
 She joined the Air Force as part of the Cosmonaut Corps and was commissioned as an officer after completing her training.
-After the dissolution of the first group of female cosmonauts in 1969, Tereshkova remained in the space program as a cosmonaut instructor.
+After the dissolution of the first group of female cosmonauts in 1969, Tereshkova remained in the space programme as a cosmonaut instructor.
 She later graduated from the Zhukovsky Air Force Engineering Academy and re-qualified for spaceflight, but never went to space again.
 She retired from the Air Force in 1997 having attained the rank of major general.

 Tereshkova was a prominent member of the Communist Party of the Soviet Union, holding various political offices including being a member of the Presidium of the Supreme Soviet from 1974 to 1989.
 She remained politically active following the collapse of the Soviet Union but twice lost elections to the national State Duma in 1995 and 2003.
 Tereshkova was later elected in 2008 to her regional parliament, the Yaroslavl Oblast Duma.
 In 2011, she was elected to the national State Duma as a member of the ruling United Russia party and was re-elected in 2016 and 2021.

-In 2022, she voted for the Russian invasion of Ukraine, which led to numerous Western sanctions against her.
+She has the federal state civilian service rank of 1st class Active State Councillor of the Russian Federation.
+In 2022, she voted for the Russian invasion of Ukraine, which led to numerous international sanctions against her.

 Early life

-Valentina Tereshkova was born on 6 March in 1937 in the Bolshoye Maslennikovo, a village on the Volga River 170 mi northeast of Moscow and part of the Yaroslavl Oblast in central Russia.
+Valentina Tereshkova was born on 6 March 1937 in the Bolshoye Maslennikovo, a village on the Volga River 170 mi northeast of Moscow and part of the Yaroslavl Oblast in central Russia.
 Her parents had migrated from Belarus.
 Her father, Vladimir Tereshkov, was a former tractor driver and a sergeant in command of a tank in the Soviet Army.
-He died in the Finnish Winter War during World War II when Tereshkova was two years of age.
+He died in the Finnish Winter War when Tereshkova was two years of age.
 He and her mother Elena Fyodorovna Tereshkova had three children.
 After her father's death, her mother moved the family to Yaroslavl, seeking better employment opportunity, and became employed at the Krasny Perekop cotton mill.

-Tereshkova was first enrolled in school at age 10 and graduated at 17.
-She began working at a tyre factory, and later at a textile mill, but continued her education by taking correspondence courses and graduated from the Light Industry Technical School in 1960.
+Tereshkova was first enrolled in school at 8 years old and graduated at 16.
+She began working at a tire factory, and later at a textile mill, but continued her education by taking correspondence courses and graduated from the Light Industry Technical School in 1960.
 Tereshkova also became interested from a young age in parachuting, and trained in skydiving at the local Aeroclub, making her first jump at age 22, on 21 May 1959.
 While still employed as a textile worker, she trained as a competitive parachutist, keeping this a secret from her family.
 Tereshkova also joined the local Komsomol (Communist Youth League) in Yaroslavl, serving as the secretary of the organisation in 1960 and 1961.
 She became a member of the Communist Party in 1962.